tyagraj777/terraform-scale-k8s-on-gcp-monitoring/README.md

 1. Prometheus install from helm is issue currently same for grafana.
 2. I have setup separately Prometheus and Grafana using port forword, container ip
-3. shring useful links for reference below
+3. sharing useful links for reference below

 Gtrafana